 We are committed to safeguarding all our students and will ensure support services are available whenever our students need them.
 We will always act in the best interests of the student.

 We ask all students and staff to wear their ID badges while on campus.
 This is attached to a lanyard (or an alternative can be used in a workshop/practical situation).
 It also acts as a printer card, giving students access to their printer accounts.
 Any student or staff member not wearing their ID will be asked to wear it for health and safety, and safeguarding, reasons.
 If a student has misplaced their ID badge or lanyard, they should visit one of the campus Receptions to ask for a replacement.
+ID cards are used to sign in and out of each campus.

 Students are required to sign an Acceptable Use Policy for the digital technology they have access to.
 If this agreement is broken, we have authorisation to remove their access to technology in College.